 Achievement is impressive.
-When students start with us their prior attainment is below or at national averages.
+When students start with us, their prior attainment is below or at national averages.
 However, outcomes at the end of Key Stage 4 are significantly above national averages.
 Both attainment and progress measures are very strong.
-A Progress 8 figure of +0.7 in both 2024 and 2023 puts us amongst the best schools in the country (at least the top 7%), with our disadvantaged students also performing well above the standards for all children nationally.
+A Progress 8 figure of +0.7 in both 2023 and 2022 puts us amongst the best schools in the country, with our disadvantaged students also performing well above the standards for all children nationally.

 Attendance is also excellent, in the top 10% of schools nationally, when compared to similar schools and all schools, and amongst the very best in the city of Leicester.
-The vast majority of our students, around 97%, go on to further education or training, mainly at local sixth form colleges.
+The vast majority of our students, round 97%, go on to Further Education or training, mainly at local sixth form colleges.

 Our most important asset is our staff.
-We invest in making sure staff are well-developed and supported, with professional development being a key feature of our work.
+We invest in making sure staff are well-developed and supported, with CPD being a key feature of our work.
 There is a multi-faceted programme for staff at various stages of their career and to meet particular needs.
-For example, every new member of teaching staff, regardless of experience and responsibility, is allocated a Teaching and Learning Coach, an experienced Soar Valley teacher with whom they can discuss and reflect on teaching strengths and areas for development, a strategy which has proved very popular and developmental.
+Every new member of teaching staff, regardless of experience and responsibility, is allocated a Teaching and Learning Coach for at least the first term, an experienced Soar Valley teacher with whom they can discuss and reflect on teaching strengths and areas for development, a strategy which has proved very popular and developmental.

 We have taken several measures to reduce workload for staff, and feedback is always positive.
-A copy of our Wellbeing Charter compiled by staff is included in this pack.
+A copy of the Wellbeing Charter compiled by staff is included in this pack.

-Many of our staff, both from the teaching and support staff teams, have been promoted internally, often in competition with an external field, and this is a reflection of both the fact they wish to stay and of the development they receive.
+Many of our staff have been promoted internally, often in competition with an external field, and this is a reflection of both the fact they wish to stay and of the development they receive.